-Maternity rights apply equally to full and part-time Employees regardless of how many hours worked, provided qualifying conditions are satisfied

-Certain entitlements may be dependent on length of service within a Trust School.
+Maternity rights apply equally to full and part-time employees regardless of how many hours worked, provided qualifying conditions are satisfied.
+Certain entitlements may be dependent on length of service.

 3 Adoption Arrangements and Date

 This procedure was adopted by the Board of Directors of The Thinking Schools Academy Trust on 1st September 2016 and supersedes any previous Maternity Policy and Procedure.